codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 ![]({{site.baseurl}}/assets/custom/img/blog/2019-05-30-accessing-and-dumping-jenkins-credentials/006.png)

-Running the job and checking the logs uncovers that Jenkins tries to redact the secrets from the build log by matching for secrets values and replacing them with stars `****`.
+Running the job and checking the logs uncovers that Jenkins tries to redact the secrets from the build log by looking for secrets values and replacing them with stars `****`.
-We can see the actual secret values if we print them in such a way that a simple match and replace won't work.
+We can see the actual secret values if we print them in such a way that a simple match-and-replace won't work.

-Code:
+This way, each character is printed separately, and Jenkins does not redact the values.

+Example code:

 ```groovy
 print 'username.collect { it }=' + username.collect { it }